ABC7 Unite: Photographers offer free headshots to 10K unemployed Americans

 RELATED | 1.3M sought unemployment benefits last week as COVID-19 cases rise, extra $600 in jobless aid expires

-More than 200 Headshot photographers will participate across all 50 states, creating pop-up studios at Brookfield properties retail locations.
+More than 200 headshot photographers are participating across all 50 states, creating pop-up studios at Brookfield properties retail locations.

 All headshots will be taken with social distancing and safety measures observed.